Muqaddas-lab/Face_Emotion_Detection/README.md

 # Emotion Detection GUI 🎭

 This is an AI-based Emotion Detection System with a user-friendly GUI built using **Tkinter** and a trained deep learning model.
-It detects emotions from live webcam feed or uploaded images and provides responses like emojis, quotes, and Quranic verses based on detected emotions.
+It detects emotions from live webcam feed or uploaded images and provides responses detected emotions.

 ---